bsmilen575/Find-prototype/replit.md

 ## Overview

-Find is a real-time location-based matching platform that connects users with compatible people nearby based on deep multi-dimensional compatibility analysis.
-The application focuses on three core matching dimensions: niche interests (books, music, hobbies), whole-person compatibility (comprehensive profile analysis), and opportunity matching (job seekers, mentors, collaborators).
+Find is a hyper-local, real-time matching platform that connects people within 100 meters based on shared interests.
+The application uses a simple, transparent matching algorithm: if two people share 2+ interests from their 5-interest profiles, they get notified.

-The platform emphasizes privacy-first design principles, using cryptographic techniques to protect user data while enabling meaningful connections.
-Users can discover compatible matches in their vicinity without compromising personal information until they choose to connect.
+The platform emphasizes privacy-first design with double-blind reveal - both people must choose to reveal themselves before identities are shared.
+Users control their discoverability with a simple toggle and can see anonymous match cards showing only shared interests and distance.

 ## User Preferences